 Staff and students have the option to use free shuttles between some campuses, as well as urban and regional buses.
 Check How to catch a Metro bus, including the videos in the ‘Video guides’ section, which were developed by University students.

-Staff and students are encouraged to take advantage of our numerous cycling and walking paths around campus grounds and the surrounding areas.
+There are also numerous cycling paths around campus grounds and the surrounding areas.
 E-scooters are also welcome on all campuses.
 Check the 'Decide your Ride’ videos for safe and bikeable routes.

 Ride and car sharing